datacommonsorg/website/custom_dc/README.md

 ```

 The first time this is run, it will download the docker image (`gcr.io/datcom-ci/datacommons-website-compose:2023_11_30_1`) from the cloud
 which could take a few minutes.
-Subsquent runs will use the previously downloaded image on your machine.
+Subsequent runs will use the previously downloaded image on your machine.

 ### Local website